 Nyarlathotep reverts to his real form and leaves, gloating that some things can’t be changed, but Philemon disagrees.
-He says that the only way to change things is to go back in time and prevent the party from ever meeting, preventing this from ever happening.
+He says that the only way to change things is to go back in time and prevent the party from ever meeting, which would in turn prevent this from ever happening.
 Really now.
 The only way.
 You introduce time travel into the plot and you think there’s only one way to use it?
 Writers: never introduce time travel unless you’ve thought it over a hundred times backwards, and if you still think you should, stop anyways.
 If time travel isn’t the central theme of the work, it is only going to break things, like mister, “Don’t go back in time and prevent King Leo from setting fire to the Alaya Shrine,” here.
 Mister, “Don’t go back in time and prevent Ms. Ideal from stabbing anyone” here.
 Mister, “Don’t go back in time and stop me from making a bet with an Outer God” here.
 I could keep going almost to infinity, because there are literally infinite ways to change this.
 Philemon insists that his stupid plan is the only possible solution here in Nyarlathotep’s domain, saying that mankind itself must be made to change with a new timeline, but why is even this solution allowed, and what does these five never meeting have to do with changing mankind?
 No, no, this is horsepuck.
 Fuck’s sake, writers!